Nbrown2002/honors-project/README.md

 Noah Brown - Honors Project (CIS-376-01)
-# Main Goal:  This project consists of creating a mock social hub/website for
- students at the University of North Alabama.
+# Main Goal:
+This project consists of creating a mock social hub/website for students at the University of North Alabama.
+# Secondary Goals
-# Secondary Goals: Create five different pages
+Create five different pages

 # Page Descriptions
 * Home: Index Page, serves as the main "hub" to access other pages